rackerlabs/rackspace-how-to/content/rackspace-email/updating-your-whois-information.md

    <img src="{% asset_path rackspace-email/updating-your-whois-information/edit_who_is.png %}" />

-3. Find the domain for which you want to manage WHOIS information, and click the **Edit WHOIS** link.
+3. Find the domain for which you want to manage WHOIS information, and click **Edit WHOIS**.

    <img src="{% asset_path rackspace-email/updating-your-whois-information/domain_list.png %}" />